• Skip to primary navigation

 Notes

-• Start with ripe but firm mangos.
+• Pick the right mango: Start with ripe but firm mangos.
 Altaufo will work the best in US, Alphonso where available.
-They work really well in the recipe without becoming mushy.
+They are great as they do not become mushy when chopped.

-• The MOST important thing here is to chop the vegetables really fine.
+• Chop evenly: The most important tip here is to chop the vegetables really fine and even size.
 You want to be able to scoop it onto chips or grilled vegetables.

 Nutrition